Skip to main contentSkip to main navigation

 OCC Helps You Finish

-Your HCA Program Coordinator—a full-time faculty member at OCC—is committed to helping you find a way to finish your OCC certificate or degree.
-Please email, call, or reply when we reach out to you.
+Your program coordinator—a full-time faculty member at OCC—is committed to helping you find a way to finish your OCC degree.
 “Done” is the start of everything else you hope for.
 OCC will also help you plan your transfer if your goals pull you toward a bachelor’s or master’s degree.

-Choose from an associate in applied science degree or a certificate in Healthcare Administration.
 Generally, the associate degree can be finished by full-time students in about two years, using summer terms to complete your general education courses.
-Completion times for the certificates vary.
 Speak with a faculty member to plan your course of study and the schedule that works for you.

 Associate Degree

-Take any of our HCA courses as needed for your career.
+You may take any of our healthcare administration courses (prerequisites still apply) as needed for personal enrichment or to further your career.

-• OCC is accredited by Higher Learning Commission making the Healthcare Administration Program also accredited.
+• OCC is accredited by the Higher Learning Commission, making the Healthcare Administration Program also accredited.

-• Our associate degree and certificate options offer perfect preparation for first-time college students or career changers.
+• Our associate degree offers perfect preparation for first-time college students or career changers.

 • OCC’s focus on support and success connects students with academic and personal counseling, personalized transfer planning, and more.